-The UFT Mobile Device Control Panel enables you to interact with a device and perform simulation of common events.
-When opening a device remotely directly from the mobile lab, you can also perform exploratory testing sessions on a device.
-These sessions can also be recorded.
+When opening a device remotely from the lab, you can interact with the device using the actions and features available in the device access window.
+You can also perform exploratory testing sessions on a device.
+These sessions can be recorded.

-- The UFT Mobile lab, as exploratory interaction with the device.
-To access it, open the device remotely by clicking or while hovering over a device in Card view, or by clicking Open or Open & Record in List view.
+Hover over a device in card view and click , or select a device and click Open device remotely in the toolbar in List view.
 Click the List and Card view buttons in the upper right corner to toggle between the views.

 Secure connection only (HTTPS): When using the default self-signed certificate, the browser displays a warning or error when you first try to access a device through a connector with a secure connection.
 For web browsers to trust the certificate, the SSL certificate must be issued by a recognized Certificate Authority (CA).
-The connector's self-signed certificate still works to encrypt data, the warning is letting you know that the SSL certificate was self-signed and is not signed by a CA. To view the device, you need navigate to the URL of the connector and trust the self-signed SSL certificate.
+The connector's self-signed certificate still encrypts data, however the warning is to inform you that the SSL certificate was self-signed and is not signed by a CA. To view the device, navigate to the URL of the connector and trust the self-signed SSL certificate.

 Note: Depending on the tool that you are using and the testing state (idle, capturing, or running), certain options may not be available.

 Device actions & simulations